kitnato/neverquest/README.md

 #### Recovery rate

-Time duration until the character continues to regenerate [reserves](#-reserves) and readies their next attack.
+Time duration until the character continues to regenerate [reserves](#reserves) and readies their next attack.

-#### Stagger rate

-Time duration of the monster unable to ready their next attack if the character has successfully blocked.

 #### Stamina regeneration rate

-Time duration until [stamina](#-stamina) is restored by one.
+Time duration until [stamina](#stamina) is restored by one.

 #### Total damage

-Damage from [strength](#-strength) in addition to [weapon](#-weapon) damage with any other bonuses.
+Damage from [strength](#strength) in addition to [weapon](#weapon) damage with any other bonuses.

 ## Encounter

 The main panel to the right of the screen.
-It changes based on one of the two possible locations of the character, [wilderness](#-wilderness) and [caravan](#-caravan).
+It changes based on one of the two possible locations of the character, [wilderness](#wilderness) and [caravan](#caravan).

 ### Wilderness

 Engage and fight monsters.
 Every wilderness level is different by name and has a certain amount of monsters (a wave) of a certain power.
-Killing all monsters allows progression to the [caravan](#-caravan).
+Killing all monsters allows progression to the [caravan](#caravan).

 The character must reach the end of the wave again to gain access to the loot and the ability to travel to the caravan.
-With the acquisition of the [compass](#-compass), a completed wilderness level can be restarted to gain more [loot](#-reserves).
+With the acquisition of the [compass](#compass), a completed wilderness level can be restarted to gain more [loot](#reserves).

-The name of the wilderness level is randomly generated by [LOCRA](#-locra).
+The name of the wilderness level is randomly generated by [LOCRA](#locra).

+The wilderness level is considered completed when the wave progress is at its maximum.
+At this point, [loot](#reserves) can be collected.

-#### Combat
+### Combat

-The wilderness initially always has a lurking [monster](#-monster).
-When ready, the character can choose to attack continuously at their current [attack rate](#-attack-rate), engaging the monster in the process.
+The wilderness initially always has a lurking [monster](#monster).
+When ready, the character can choose to attack continuously at their current [attack rate](#attack-rate), engaging the monster in the process.
 While engaged, the monster will also attack continuously, triggering the character to defend themselves.
-When the monster hits the character, [recovery](#-recovery-rate) is triggered.
-While recovering, the character won't be able to attack or regenerate their [reserves](#-reserves).
+When the monster hits the character, [recovery](#recovery-rate) is triggered.
+While recovering, the character won't be able to attack or regenerate their [reserves](#reserves).

 Both the character and monster will keep attacking each other until either the character retreats, upon which the monster's health instantly regenerates to its maximum, or if the monster or character is dead (health reaches zero).
 Upon a monster's death, the wave progress is incremented and the next monster is attacked automatically, unless the character retreats.

-The wilderness level is considered completed when the wave progress is at its maximum.
-At this point, [loot](#-reserves) can be collected.
+#### Combat effects

+There are several special mechanics that can occur during combat.
+These effects are usually intrinsic to equipment and can't be controlled directly the way [attributes](#attributes) are.
+Some also don't appear as part of [statistics](#statistics), as they become apparent in the character and monster status screens.

+##### Bleed

+Certain successful attacks by a monster or the character can inflict a damage over time effect constrained by a total amount of damage inflicted regularly over a certain period of time.
+Bleed effects can be stemmed by a [first aid kit](#medic) or certain [salves](#salve).

+##### Block

+When having a [shield](#shield) equipped, a successful block by the character upon a monster's attack will negate all damage done and will also inflict a certain [stagger](#stagger) duration on the monster.
+The chance to block an attack is determined by the [block chance](#block-chance).

+##### Parry

+A successful parry will return 50% of the total damage inflicted back to the attacker.

+##### Stagger

+When staggered, the monster will not be able to attack for a certain duration.

 #### Monster

-A creature with a randomly generated name that will continuously attack the character as soon as it's engaged.
+A creature with a randomly generated name that will continuously attack the character as soon as it's engaged (when the character attacks it for the first time).
 It has health and a certain attack rate based on the wilderness level.

-The character can deal damage, as well as stagger it when blocking and debuff it using various skills and weapon effects.
+The character can deal damage, as well as debuff it using various skills and weapon effects.

 ### Caravan

-Encountered after completed a [wilderness](#-wilderness) level.
+Encountered after completed a [wilderness](#wilderness) level.
 It can be upgraded to add more crew that offer goods and services.

-All goods and services offered by the caravan crew are purchasable with [coins](#-coins), [scrap](#-scrap) or [essence](#-essence), granting various different upgrades.
+All goods and services offered by the caravan crew are purchasable with [coins](#coins), [scrap](#scrap) or [essence](#essence), granting various different upgrades.

 Once at the caravan, the only other option apart from interacting with the crew is to go back to the wilderness, which will be generated at a higher level (thereby being more challenging) than the previous time.

-The [merchant](#-merchant) is always present from the start.
+The [merchant](#merchant) is always present from the start.

 Other crew members can be acquired at a cost of coins.
 Some have additional requirements before they are unlocked for purchase.